fonzie/fonzie/README.md

 Like Component, you can also have local packages.
 These work as if they were installed from the registry, meaning that the load paths and ruby files will all be loaded.
 They are essentially mini-packages that you can make public or just use to break up your application.

 If you're building everything modular, everything you write, even if it isn't shared via Bower, should be written as a package.
+For example, in a project I am working on there are roughly 25 packages installed as dependencies and another 20 or so stored locally within the project.
+Everything we write is a package, which makes things modular and super easy to maintain.

 You'll need to add another load path to your `bower.json`